kjirou/match-n-scanner/README.md

-# match-n-finder
+# match-n-scanner

-Find the concatenation of the same value from the matrix.
+Scan the matrix and return parts where the same values are connected.